NerkaKiss/barbora-mobile-automation/README.md

 ## Failure Diagnostics

-On failed tests, the framework provides:
+On failed tests and TestNG configuration failures, the framework provides:

 - Screenshot in `screenshots/`
 - Android page source XML in `page-sources/`